Priya620014/food-recipe-app/readme.md

 ## Recipe Code Structure
-The project follows a simple MERN stack structure:
+The project follows a simple MERN stack structure based on CRUD operation also:

+- botoken - Contains the contact info.
 - client: Contains the React frontend.
 - server: Contains the Express.js backend.
 - Schema: Define the MongoDB schemas and models.